uivlis/conditional-tokens/source/pm-trading-db.md

 # Trading DB

-We described in a [previous section](prediction-markets-as-modular-framework.html#ethereum-indexer) the benefits of having an ethereum indexer over the classical approach of quering directly the blockchain.
+In a [previous section](prediction-markets-as-modular-framework.html#ethereum-indexer) we described the benefits of having an ethereum indexer over the conventional approach of quering directly the blockchain.
-In this section we will cover the differnt ways of executing it, configurations and more advanced scennarios where you will need to modify our indexer to fit with your custom smart contract modules and all the different configuration parameters available.
+In this section we will cover the differnt ways of execution, configurations and more advanced scennarios where you will need to modify our indexer to fit with your custom smart contract modules and other available configuration parameters.

 TradingDB is a python project based on [django](https://www.djangoproject.com/) and [celery](http://www.celeryproject.org/) that follows an architecture of micro-services, with 3 main components: the web API, a scheduler (producer) and worker (consumer).
-These 3 componentes use a message queu to communicate, by default we use Redis and also a Relational database (we recommend postgresql).
+These 3 componentes use a message queue to communicate, by default we use Redis and also a Relational database (we recommend postgresql).
-There are other external services needed as and ethereum node (depending on the use case you could use infura) and an IPFS node (you can use infura for this).
+There are other external services that will be used, like an ethereum node (depending on the use case you could use infura) and an IPFS node (you can use infura for this).

-There are many ways of executing this software, but mainly those are 4:
+There are many ways we could execute this software but we will cover the 4 most common:
 * [Docker-compose](#docker-compose)
 * Docker
 * Container Orchestrator. e.g Kubernetes